BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Investment type Liquidity

-Physical gold Highly liquid but may incur value loss due to making charges and purity concerns
+Physical gold Highly liquid but may incur value loss due to making charges and purity verification

 Gold ETFs Instant liquidity via online platforms

-Sovereign gold bonds Medium (due to lock-in periods); tradable on exchanges but may have lower liquidity and price discovery
+Sovereign gold bonds Moderate liquidity due to lock-in periods; tradable on exchanges but may have lower trading volumes and price discovery issues

-Gold mutual funds Liquid; units can be redeemed via a distributor or the AMC
+Gold mutual funds Liquid; units can be redeemed through the AMC or distributor with proceeds credited as per the mutual fund redemption timelines

 Also Read: Gold ETF vs gold mutual fund